-The outbreak of the COVID-19 pandemic has resulted in heightened uncertainty globally across industry segments.
-There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic.
+The outbreak of the COVID-19 pandemic has posed a grave challenge globally across industry segments.
+There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic and this has brought about unprecedented slow down across industries.
 The changes in consumer behavior, buying patterns and working environment arising due to COVID-19 pandemic may pose some challenges for the businesses.
 The Company has considered the possible effects that may result from this pandemic on the carrying amounts of financial assets, inventory, receivables, loans and advances, property plant and equipment etc as well as liabilities accrued.
 In developing the assumptions relating to the possible future uncertainties in the economic conditions because of this pandemic, the Company has considered internal and external sources of information.
 Based on current estimates, the Company does not expect any material impact on the carrying amount of these assets and liabilities.
 The impact of COVID-19 on the Company's financial statements may differ from that estimated as at the date of laying of these financial statements before the shareholders and the Company will continue to closely monitor any material changes to future economic conditions.